Chapter One: Jessie

 She placed her hand over mine, patting it softly.
 “Everything is going to be okay, I promise.”
 She dashed down the stairs when the doorbell rang again.

-I decided I wasn’t going anywhere.
-I stood at the top of the stairs, looking down at the front door and my mother, who was now allowing whoever it was, into our house.
+I decided I wasn’t going anywhere, hurrying out of my room and down the hallway.
+I came to a halt at the top of the stairs, my eyes glued to the front door and my mother, who was now allowing whoever it was, into our house.

-Two more entered the foyer, a small pixie like girl with round cheeks and beautiful long thick wavy black hair.
-She had on the same black leggings and combat boots as the first, but instead she wore a black hoddie.
+Two more entered the foyer, a small pixie-like girl with round cheeks and beautiful long thick wavy black hair.
+She had on the same black leggings and combat boots as the first, but instead, she wore a black hoodie.

 “Sleep,” he whispered into my ear.

-Within seconds, my eyelids felt heavy and before I could fight away the drowsiness, I fell into his arms.
+Within seconds, my eyelids felt heavy, before I could fight away the drowsiness, I fell into his arms.